richard-viney/ig_markets/README.md

 # Print daily prices for EURUSD from the last two weeks
 ig_markets prices --epic CS.D.EURUSD.CFD.IP --resolution day --number 14

+# Print account dealing performance from the last 90 days, broken down by the EPICs that were traded
+ig_markets performance --days 90

 # Log in and open a Ruby console which can be used to query the IG API, printing all REST requests
 ig_markets console --verbose